A Guide to New Year’s Eve Traditions in Rio de Janeiro | The Rio Times | Brazil News

 While both Candomblé and Umbanda traditionally celebrate Iemanjá at different points in the year, religious syncretism in Brazil led to the tradition of sending offerings to Iemanjá on December 31st.
 Iemanjá is also known as Nossa Senhora dos Navegantes (Our Lady of Seafaring), responsible for fishermen, and linked to celebrations of love and fertility.

-“Brazil is a melting pot where many different cultures have contributed to our traditions,” Brazilian member of The American Society of Rio de Janeiro, Vanica Royster, explained.
+“Brazil is a melting pot where many different cultures have contributed to our traditions,” Brazilian and former president of The American Society of Rio de Janeiro, Vanica Royster, explained.
 “A big celebration of the New Year is something that has been constant.”

 Symbolism is an integral part of the celebrations honoring Iemanjá across Brazil.
 At Copacabana, spectators wear white from head to toe to represent peace, and may often accessorize using another symbolic color: green leads to good health, yellow to wealth, red to romance and purple to inspiration.